EFanZh/Graphviz-Preview/README.md

 ## Configuration

 Make sure the extension can find the “dot” program.
-You can set `graphviz-preview.dotPath` to the path of the dot executable, or make sure the directory containing the dot program is in your `PATH` environment variable.
+You can set `graphviz-preview.dotPath` option to the path of the dot executable, or make sure the directory containing the dot program is in your `PATH` environment variable.

+To set the `graphviz-preview.dotPath` option, go to File → Preference → Settings.

 ## Roadmap